Wednesday August 8, 2018

 To get your patients to understand laser therapy, you need to be able to describe the process and protocols.
 Keep it simple.
 Consider leveraging this definition:

-Laser therapy refers to the use of laser and light from very specific regions from the light spectrum to stimulate the body's natural healing processes.
-Low level laser therapy is a non-pharmacological and proven safe and effective method for tissue repair, pain relief, and resolving injuries faster.
+Laser therapy refers to the use of laser and light from very specific regions from the light spectrum to stimulate the body's natural recovery processes.
+Low level laser therapy is a non-pharmacological and proven safe and effective method for pain relief, increasing circulation, and resolving injuries faster.

 You will also want to explain which injuries to what parts of the body stand to benefit the most from the procedure, as these are typically the most common questions asked.
 Laser therapy is most effective in treating the following: